Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Ok, enough with technical details, let's go through a quick example.
 As an example, I will show you how the frontend development looks before and after decoupling, we will also take a quick look at the site performance.

-As I mentioned earlier, the project we are working on is called open edx, which is an open-source learning management system.
+As I mentioned earlier, the project we are working on is called Open edX, which is an open-source learning management system.
 When you install it, you get something like the following out of the box.

 I know it doesn't look too good, and the worst part comes when you want to start working on UI changes.
 Having a development environment means having the monolith up and running in your local machine.
-The minimum hardware requirement is at least 4G-6G of RAM to have smooth development environment.
+The minimum hardware requirement is at least 4G-6G of RAM to have a smooth development environment.

 Ok, let's say we want to replace the logo placeholder with our actual logo.